Mexican economy grows 0.1 percent in April from March

-MEXICO CITY Mexico's economy picked up slightly in April from the prior month as an expansion in services offset a slump in industrial output.
+MEXICO CITY (Reuters) - Mexico's economy picked up slightly in April from the prior month as an expansion in services offset a slump in industrial output.

 The economy grew 0.1 percent in April from March, the national statistics agency said on Monday, after posting two negative monthly readings in a row.